NVIDIA/DIGITS/docs/BuildCaffe.md

 DIGITS requires [NVIDIA's fork of Caffe](https://github.com/NVIDIA/caffe), which is sometimes referred to as either "NVcaffe" or "caffe-nv".

-If you don't need a new version or custom build of NVcaffe, you can still use deb packages to install the latest release.
+If you don't need a new version or custom build of NVcaffe, you can still use Deb packages to install the latest release.
 Follow [these instructions](UbuntuInstall.md#repository-access) to gain access to the required repositories, and then use this command to install:
 ```sh
 % sudo apt-get install caffe-nv python-caffe-nv